harveypekar/3dgraphics/project/description.md

 Our dirt and stone shaders are pretty basic now, so let's improve them.

-1 Look for appropriate textures online.
+//TODO make it clear code/material needs to be created 1 Look for appropriate textures online.
 Make sure that the license allows you to use them, and attribute them in the text file.
 Alternatively, make your own.
 2 Create the texture you want to sample.
 I think it's easiest to use a TextureCube, because you can create the sampling coordinate as the vector from the point you're shading, to the center of the block.
 But you can try and use a Texture2D with all six size as well, with some extra math to create the coordinate. !!!
 Do not use a 'texture atlas'.
 A texture atlas encode's all textures into a texture 2D.
 This is an oldschool method to pack several textures into one texture.
 In this project, it isn't needed.
 And if it would be, we could use a feature called texture arrays, which are faster. !!!